Collections

 Delete a collection

-If a collection is no longer relevant or you’ve reached the limit on the number of collections per index, you can remove them.
+If a collection is no longer relevant or you’ve reached the limit on the number of collections per index, you can remove it:

 - Go to the collections list page in the Algolia dashboard or Merchandising Studio and find the collection you want to delete.

-- Click the menu for that collection and select Delete.
+- Click the “actions” icon and select Delete collection.

-The collection will be removed from the list and the index will update accordingly.
+The collection is removed from the list and the index updated accordingly.

-- In your frontend: if a collection was linked in your navigation or marketing materials, ensure those links are updated.
+- In your frontend: if a collection is linked in your navigation or marketing materials, update those links.

-- In your rules or Merchandising Studio: update any merchandising rules or display logic that relied on the deleted collection to prevent errors or empty pages.
+- In your rules or Merchandising Studio: update any merchandising rules or display logic that rely on the deleted collection to prevent errors or empty pages.

 Deleting a collection is permanent and can’t be undone.

-If you’re indexing records with an Algolia API client, you need to update your code to ensure your collections work as intended.
+If you’re indexing records with an Algolia API client, update your code to ensure your collections work as intended.

 Instead of using the saveObject